Oil or Acrylic Supplies

 Radiant Red (great for pink buildings)

 Canvas panels (not stretched canvases) are easier when painting en plein air.
 You can use either canvas or panels when at home.
-Ampersand is my personal favorite for panels.
+Ampersand Gessobord is my personal favorite for panels and you will receive a sample panels to work on when you take a three day workshop.

 8x10, 9x12 and 11x14 panels are great for outdoors, depending on your easel, how fast you paint and your level.